CS-196-Applied-GenAI/project-repository-ksuh5/frontprompt.md

 Implementation details:
 - Add `RaceStatus` enum/object to `src/domain/`.
 - Store `activeRaceId` in React state.
 - Ensure selection is persisted in Dexie by virtue of the race status (active).
-You don’t need a separate settings table.
+You don't need a separate settings table.

 Testing:
 - Add a pure helper `getActiveRace(races)` or `getActiveRaceId(races)` and test it: